th3jesta/ha-lcars/README.md

 </tr>
 </table>

+#### Blank Headers
-* You can create a blank header or footer by creating a Markdown card and putting `## &nbsp;` in the Content field, and change the size by modifying the number of `#`.
+You can create a blank header or footer by creating a Markdown card and putting `## &nbsp;` in the Content field, and change the size by modifying the number of `#`.
 It looks like this:
 ![image](https://user-images.githubusercontent.com/38670315/210792537-f25c740d-1ad3-4ac7-8a31-59ad04cf38fb.png)

+#### Font on a single dashboard
-* If you are only applying the theme to a dashboard or a card, the font won't render on the cards.
+If you are only applying the theme to a dashboard or a card, the font won't render on the cards.
 You can brute-force loading the font on a per-card basis by adding the following style to every card:
 <table>
 <tr>
 <td> YAML </td> <td> Result </td>